Kornwestheim: Origins and Development

-Kornwestheim can look back at a history of more than 1200 years.
-It was first mentioned in official documents as "Westheim" around 780 AC, within the interest register of the Lorsch monastery.
+Kornwestheim's history spans over 1200 years, first being documented as "Westheim" around 780 AC, within the interest register of the Lorsch monastery.
 The name form "Kornwestheim" appeared much later; for the first in 1472, which became common in the 17th century and has been in use ever since.

 Archeological findings furnish evidence for the populating of the area in already prehistorical times.
 There was a Roman road that lead through the Kornwestheim urban area, which has been partially preserved as dirt road.
 Part of it was restored in Kornwestheim-Ost near the Theodor-Heuss-Realschule.
 In the western part of the city there was an even older road from the Bronze Age running towards what today is a highway.

 It is assumed that the original Westheim is a western settlement, in contrast to the eastern settlement of Ostheim.
 For centuries, Kornwestheim was a prosperous and wealthy farming village that benefited from the fertility of its farmland and active trade.
 In 1303, the counts of Asperg sold Kornwestheim to the Dukes of Württemberg.
 At first, it belonged to the bureau of Cannstatt and since 1719 to the bureau of Ludwigsburg out of which emerged the county in 1938 and in 1973 the larger district of Ludwigsburg.